wodowiesel/PiFunk/README.md

 default: `sudo ./pifunk -n sound.wav -f 446.006250 -s 22050 -m fm -c callsign -p 7`

-Radio works with .wav-file with 16-bit @ 22050.000 [Hz] mono / 0.1-700 to 1500 MHz range depending on the Pi
+Radio works with .wav-file with 16-bit @ 22050.000 [Hz] mono / 0.1-700 to 1500 MHz range depending on the Pi.

-it's recommended not to transmit on frequencies higher than the processor speed (at the moment) but results would be interesting to know
+It's recommended not to transmit on frequencies higher than the processor speed at the moment to prevent stuttering/lags,

+but results would be interesting to know with overclocking.

-explicit CTSS-Tones (38 included) for PMR can be found here: [CTSS](ctsspmr.csv)
+Explicit CTSS-Tones (38 included) for PMR can be found here as a list: [CTSS](ctsspmr.csv)

 ___